EvgeniaM6/rsschool-cv/cv.md

 * Control of the correctness of interest accrual, withholding taxes.
 * Control of observance of the banking legislation of Ukraine in accounting.
 * Participation in the automation of bank processes.

+**Mobile banker**
+_**Raiffeisen Bank Aval**_

+October 2018 - December 2018

+* Making calls and appointments with clients.
+* Presentation and consulting on loans, credit cards of clients.
+* Concluding credit agreements with clients.